luvitrocks/body-parser/README.md

 ### `bodyParser.json(options)`

+Returns middleware that only parses `json`.

 ### Options

-The `json` function takes an `options` table that may contain any of the following keys:
+The function takes an `options` table that may contain any of the following keys:

 - `limit` - controls the maximum request body size, specifies the number of bytes.
+Defaults to `100000` (~`100Kb`)

 - `strict` - when set to `true`, will only accept arrays and objects; when `false` will accept anything `JSON.parse` accepts.
 Defaults to `true`.

 - `type` - the `type` option is used to determine what media type the middleware will parse.
 Defaults to `application/json`.

 ### `bodyParser.urlencoded(options)`

+Returns middleware that only parses urlencoded bodies.

+### Options

+The function takes an `options` table that may contain any of the following keys:

+- `limit` - controls the maximum request body size, specifies the number of bytes.
+Defaults to `100000` (~ `100Kb`)

+- `type` - the `type` option is used to determine what media type the middleware will parse.
+Defaults to `application/x-www-form-urlencoded`.

+### `bodyParser.text(options)`

+Returns middleware that parses all bodies as a string.

+### Options

+The function takes an `options` table that may contain any of the following keys:

+- `limit` - controls the maximum request body size, specifies the number of bytes.
+Defaults to `100000` (~`100Kb`)

+- `type` - the `type` option is used to determine what media type the middleware will parse.
+Defaults to `text/plain`.

 ## Examples